Asking the big questions: is Madrid, Spain worth visiting?

 La Terraza de Oscar: This rooftop terrace is located in a chic hotel right between one of the city’s main avenues, Gran Via, and Chueca neighbourhood.
 On the roof of Room Mate Oscar Hotel is a very cool cocktail lounge, the perfect place for sipping on a glass of sangria with skyline views.
 There’s also a pool that’s open in summer and a spectacular brunch on Saturdays.

-Day trips From Madrid
+Day trips from Madrid

 Another excellent reason to visit Madrid, if you’re not yet entirely convinced is its location and situation as a transport hub.